EarlPitts/bsc-thesis/thesis.md

 ## Vagrant

-At a later phase, when the project's direction was TODO eleg clear, I switched to Vagrant.
+At a later phase, when the project's direction was sufficiently clear, I switched to Vagrant.
 Vagrant automates most of the steps required to bring up a suitable environment (like automatically syncing the project's directory to the VM).

 ## Docker

 I chose Docker as the container runtime, mainly because its wide adoptation in the industry, and the number of available resources for it.
-As of November 2020, the TODO official docker daemon still not supports the second version of *cgroups*, which my solution relies on, so I had to use the development version.
+As of November 2020, the official release of the docker daemon still not supports the second version of *cgroups*, which my solution relies on, so I had to use the development version.

 ## Kubernetes